 A life insurance policy is a legally enforceable contract between the insurer and the insured.
 This means that there are certain clauses and rules governing this contract.
 There are certain situations in which an insurer can decline the claim and there are certain clauses which decide what you can do with the policy.
 Here, we will understand the various clauses and exclusions that govern the policy.

 A claim for death owing to suicide is not admitted within 12 months to 2 years of the date of inception of the policy.
 This means that death due to suicide will not be covered for the first 1 or 2 years of the policy.
-Edelweiss Tokio Life – MyLife+ starts covering suicide claims after 12 months of inception of the policy.
+Edelweiss Tokio Life MyLife+ starts covering suicide claims after 12 months of inception of the policy.
 However, in case the insured commits suicide during the exclusion period, 80 % of the premiums paid are returned to the family members depending on certain conditions.
+Generally, suicide clause or suicide cover is included in term insurance policies first.
+And, it is applicable only after 12 months or 24 months after the issuance depending upon the terms and conditions.

 If you have not paid the premium due, your policy will remain in force for 30 days from the premium due date.
 This is called as the grace period.
 If the premiums remain unpaid after the completion of the grace period, the policy shall lapse.
 The benefits of the policy will continue depending on deduction of the due premiums and subject to terms and conditions.